marcelm/cutadapt/doc/guide.rst

 Demultiplexing paired-end reads with combinatorial dual indexes
 ---------------------------------------------------------------

-Illumina’s combinatorial dual indexing strategy uses a set of indexed adapters on R1 and another one on R2.
-Unlike
-`unique dual indexes (UDI) <https://support.illumina.com/bulletins/2018/08/understanding-unique-dual-indexes--udi--and-associated-library-p.html>`_, all combinations of indexes are possible.
+`Illumina’s combinatorial dual indexing strategy <https://support.illumina.com/bulletins/2018/08/understanding-unique-dual-indexes--udi--and-associated-library-p.html>`_ uses a set of indexed adapters on R1 and another one on R2.
+Unlike unique dual indexes (UDI) (described on the same page) all combinations of indexes are possible.

 For demultiplexing this type of data ("combinatorial demultiplexing"), it is necessary to write each read pair to an output file depending on the adapters found on R1 *and* R2.